Groovetube synth

 In 2023 Groovetube was made available for pre-order in a Kickstarter campaign.

-Availability will be limited at first by the number of tubes that test good from our stock of fluorescents.
-We can only offer tubes we know to perform well, which right now is enough for a few dozen instruments.
-We have more tubes to test, and should be able to extend this in the near future - we'll keep posting updates on this, and on progress with our own tubes.
+Availability is limited for now by our stock of fluorescents.
+We intend to only offer machines that we have good tubes for, which right now is enough for a few dozen instruments.
+We have more tubes to test, and should be able to extend this - we'll keep this updated, and post any progress with our own tubes.

-Once a production run can start, the schedule will be largely determined by lead times on components, as the assembly time for small numbers is quite short.
-The wait from that point is likely to be a couple of months, so the earliest we'll be able to deliver production machines will be towards the end of 2025.
+Once we're ready to start a small production run, the schedule will be largely determined by any outstanding lead times on components, as the assembly time for small numbers is quite short.

 Ordering

-To order a machine, or to ask for updated availability, please enter your email here:
+To reserve a machine, or to ask for updated availability, please enter your email here:

 We're still hoping to make kits available for those wishing to build up their own machines, as well as individual components/schematics and construction notes when time allows - this is going to take a little more time, sorry for the wait.
 A basic schematic of the main circuit can be found here.